 Also, it snowed up in the mountains while I was hiking on Saturday morning, so yeah, there’s that too.

-Warm, baked things are clearly what need to happen over here.
+Warm, baked things are clearly what needs to happen over here.

 I mean, right?